DragonMinded/netboot/naomi/README.md

 ### Default Constructor

-Takes a bytes "rom" argument and a bytes "trojan" argument creates an instance of NaomiSettingsPatcher which can attach or retrieve previously-attached EEPROM settings in a Naomi ROM file suitable for netbooting.
+Takes a bytes "rom" argument and a bytes "trojan" argument creates an instance of NaomiSettingsPatcher which can attach or retrieve previously-attached EEPROM or SRAM settings in a Naomi ROM file suitable for netbooting.
 An example of how to initialize this is as follows: